wednesday-solutions/hapi-swagger/optionsreference.md

 ### Route Example

-The route level options are always placed within the `plugins.hapi-swagger` object under `config`.
+The route level options are always placed within the `plugins.hapi-swaggerui` object under `config`.
 These options are only assigned to the route they are apply to.

 ```Javascript